LiBinbinBUPT/mvpose-docker-verison/README.md

-# mvpose:Docker version
+# Mvpose:docker

+| Docker for: Fast and Robust Multi-Person 3D Pose Estimation and Tracking From Multiple Views
-Here is a dockerinstallation for :Fast and Robust Multi-Person 3D Pose Estimation and Tracking From Multiple Views
+The docker is make to complish the paper: Fast and Robust Multi-Person 3D Pose Estimation and Tracking From Multiple Views